zaiisao/Documentation/en/Agora Platform/terms.md

 A username identifies a user in the channel.
 Each user in the same channel should have a unique username.

 Agora supports two types of usernames, integer (UID) and string (User Account).
-You can choose one type to identify the users.
+You can choose either type to identify the users.
 Ensure that all the users in a channel use the same type of username.

 ### Stream